Aditya13s/tetris/README.md

 # Tetris
-A web based tetris game created.
+A web based tetris game created by.